Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 Hockey is one of the fastest sports in the world — and action sports cinematography prepares us for exactly that pace.

-Basketball and skateboarding share a surprising amount of DNA.
+Basketball and Skating share a surprising amount of DNA.
 Both rely on:

 • Spatial awareness